ckilb/product-designer-docs/faq/translate-configuration-labels.md

 ![Configuration label input](/img/configuration-label-input.png)

 Now add a new translation in your webshop administration for each language.
-The translation key has to be: kilb-product-designer.frontend.configurationLabel._Your fallback label with spaces replaced by underscores_.
+The translation key has to be:\
+"kilb-product-designer.frontend.configurationLabel._Your fallback label with spaces replaced by underscores_."

-So, if your fallback label is _Front Side_, the translation key has to be:
+So, if your fallback label is _Front Side_, the translation key has to be:\
 **kilb-product-designer.frontend.configurationLabel.Front_Side.**

 ## Shopware